There are a number of ways in which Campus Groups can fund their activities:

 1. Membership Fees

-Prizing can only be offered as door prizes, incentives to attract participants or as a non-conditional benefit for being part of the organization.
+Prizes can only be offered as door prizes, incentives to attract participants or as a non-conditional benefit for being part of the organization.
 You cannot sell raffle tickets which will provide a winner with a prize.

 Campus Groups can approach external organizations for monetary or product sponsorship.
 Almost all sponsors will expect some form of return on their investment from your organization.
 In return for their contribution, you may consider advertising some of their products/services speaker or some other form of exposure.
 Remember that sponsorship is not always given in the form of money.
 In fact, most businesses are far more willing to offer sponsorship support in the form of goods and services.